 BHHS 212 introduces students to the values, concepts, vocabulary, knowledge base and practice skills of time-sensitive approaches to helping relationships.
 The cultural and historical factors that have shaped time-limited approaches to treatment are emphasized.
-The course addresses how people change, extra-therapeutic factors and clinician-specific variables that predict successful outcomes in helping relationships.
+The course addresses how people change, extratherapeutic factors and clinician-specific variables that predict successful outcomes in helping relationships.
 Motivational interviewing and resolution-focused models of helping are introduced and specific skill sets are practiced through role-plays, supervision, and audio and video recording.
 Students learn to work with individuals of varying ages and abilities in a variety of behavioral health settings and with groups using skills sets such as assessing readiness, identifying key challenges, establishing goals and taking specific action steps.
 This course is a continuation of BHHS 111, Introduction to Helping Skills.
-Prerequisite: BHHS 111 with a "C" grade or better.

 Corequisite: BHHS 213, which must be taken concurrently.